ShavaShav/smartcampus-php/readme.md

 ## Deploying to myWeb

-Upload contents of repo to server's `/public_html` folder (different domain than front-end)
+Upload contents of repo to server's root folder (different domain than front-end).
+Alter the database credentials to be same as server.

+Laravel project has been modified to work with shared hosting on MyWeb (public folder is called public_html).